NiaJ3oE2LM/lfn2324/README.md

 _Learning from networks_ course (INQ0091104) at DEI UniPD, academic year 2023-2024, personal contribution of student ID: 2019122

-**Abstract.** With biological applications in mind, the Dihydrofolate reductase (DHFR) learning problem is tackled with traditional machine learning techniques and two graph-based, learning methods: Simple Graph Convolution (SGC) and GraphSAGE.
+**Abstract.** The Dihydrofolate reductase (DHFR) learning problem is tackled with traditional machine learning techniques and two graph-based, learning methods: Simple Graph Convolution (SGC) and GraphSAGE.
 Statistical significance of node closeness centrality and betweenness centrality is assessed by implementing a custom soft swapping random graph generator.
-Traditional Multi-Layer Perceptron (MLP) and DeepWalk embedding MLP models are trained in order to establish classification performance baseline: both perform better than a random classifier but the latter performs worse than the former, probably due to bad tuning.
+Traditional Multi-Layer Perceptron (MLP) and DeepWalk embedding MLP models are trained in order to establish a classification performance baseline: both perform better than a random classifier but the latter performs worse than the former, probably due to hyper-parameter tuning.
-Finally, SGC model shows great learning potential but fails to generalise.
+Finally, SGC model shows great learning potential but fails to generalise confidently.
 All models are outperformed by GraphSAGE which also proves the most confident.
-Confidence of model predictions is evaluated using entropy-based information score.
-All models are trained multiple times using different random seeds.
+Confidence of model predictions is evaluated using an entropy-based information score.
+All model configurations have been trained multiple times using different random seeds.

-## <a id='sec0'>-</a>Contents
+## <a id='sec0'>-</a> Contents

 [Introduction](#intro)